JasonPuglisi/plugdj-scrobbler/Readme.md

 # Plug.dj Scrobbler

-## Work in progress / not functional

 Firefox extension to scrobble tracks from Plug.dj.

+## Progress

+Sets now playing track on your profile, but does not scrobble or record plays.